“There’s a ‘soul sigh’ when you cross the bridge to Tilghman Island,” one local explained.

 In 2021, the Rebecca T. Ruark was under repairs in the Tilghman Island harbor.

 Another local charter is the former racing yacht, the Lady Patty, built in 1935.
 She’s docked at a marina by the Knapps Narrow bridge to the island.

 Tilghman Island Water Trails

-There are also lighthouse tours, kayak tours and sports fishing charters.
-All are available during sailing season, typically April through October.
+There are also lighthouse tours, kayak tours, and sports fishing charters.
+All are available during the sailing season, typically April through October.

-Talbot County has created a number of water trails around Tilghman Island for kayaking and canoeing.
+Talbot County has created water trails around Tilghman Island for kayaking and canoeing.
 The island has information about outfitters who provide equipment and guides if needed.

 Tilghman Island Naval Research Laboratory

 At the end of the island is the WWII-era Naval Research Laboratory.
 The tower is still in use.